Summary and Setup

 Option 1) Shared Account

-If you are attending this lesson as part of the 2025 Research Bazaar, we will provide a shared AWS account for all attendees.
+If you are attending this lesson as part of the Machine Learning Marathon or Research Bazaar, the instructors will provide a shared AWS account for all attendees.
 You do not need to set up your own AWS account.
 What to expect:

-• This setup ensures that all participants have the same environment and eliminates concerns about unexpected costs.
+- This setup ensures that all participants have the same environment and eliminates concerns about unexpected costs for attendees.

 Option 2) AWS Free Tier — Skip If Using Shared Account

-If you are attending this lesson as part of the 2025 Research Bazaar, you can skip this step.
+If you are attending this lesson as part of the Machine Learning Marathon or Research Bazaar, you can skip this step.
 We will provide all attendees with a shared account.
 Otherwise, please follow these steps:

 Once your AWS account is set up, log in to the AWS Management Console to get started with SageMaker.